Thrivestack-public/docs/docs/getting-started/analyze/instrumentation/identification/user.md

 ## 1.4.
 Sample

 A JSON object with the required Identify Object fields and any additional traits associated with user.
-[Try this API out](/public_apis/identify)

 ```json
 {